-This ecological site is found on the western Coast Range in the Pacific Northwest in northern Oregon.
+This ecological site is found on the western Coast Range in the Pacific Northwest from central to southern Oregon.
 It is located on shoulder slopes and summits of mountains.
-Elevations are typically between 2,800 and 3,700 feet with slopes ranging from 3 to 90 percent.
+Elevations are typically between 2,000 and 4,100 feet with slopes ranging from 3 to 90 percent.

 Pacific silver fir (Abies amabilis) and western hemlock (Tsuga heterophylla) are the most common overstory species with some noble fir (Abies procera), Douglas-fir (Pseudotsuga menziesii), and western white pine (Pinus monticola).
 Noble fir, Douglas-fir, and western white pine trees occur in younger forests and are relatively shade intolerant.
 Overtime, these trees are typically replaced by more shade tolerant species such as Pacific silver fir and western hemlock.
-Common understory shrubs may include red huckleberry (Vaccinium parvifolium), oval-leaf huckleberry (Vaccinium ovalifolium), black mountain huckleberry (Vaccinium membranaceum), salal (Gaultheria shallon), salmonberry (Rubus spectabilis), rusty menziesia (Menziesia ferruginea), Cascade Oregongrape (Mahonia nervosa), and vine maple (Acer circinatum).
+Common understory shrubs may include black mountain huckleberry (Vaccinium membranaceum), rusty menziesia (Menziesia ferruginea), Cascade Oregongrape (Mahonia nervosa), and vine maple (Acer circinatum).
 The herbaceous layer is sparse, at times entirely absent.
 When present, they may include Oregon oxalis (Oxalis oregana), common beargrass (Xerophyllum tenax), deerfoot vanillaleaf (Achlys triphylla), western swordfern (Polystichum munitum), and twinflower (Linnaea borealis).
-The most common natural disturbance on this ecological site is windthrow following large storms which create pockets of forest openings.
-In addition, western hemlock is highly susceptible to rot diseases from fungi such as; Armillaria ostoyae, Heterobasidion annosum, Phellinus weirii, and Echinodontium tinctorium which may exacerbate the extent and area of disturbance.
-The resulting openings in the canopy allow sunlight to reach the forest floor, benefiting the understory.
-Disturbance by fire is infrequent due to the high humidity and precipitation within the western hemlock zone; however, the site has a fire regime between 150-400 years and may experience stand replacing catastrophic wildfires (US Department of Agriculture, 2012).